-Some Graduate School departments and programs offer one-year master’s degrees and others, e.g., Global Affairs, offer two-year programs.
+Some Graduate School departments and programs offer one-year master’s degrees and two-year programs.
 In either case, a student can complete a joint J.D.–M.A. program in four years.

 At the end of the fourth year, students should have completed all requirements for both the law degree and the one-year master’s degree.
 Additional courses in the Graduate School are required in two-year master’s degree programs.
 Individual departments generally also impose requirements such as reading knowledge of a foreign language or passage of particular examinations.

 Application for a master’s degree program should be made at the same time as application to the Law School or during the student’s first or second year at the Law School.
 Initial inquiries should be directed to the appropriate associate dean.
 Application to the Graduate School should be made by the first working day in January preceding the fall term in which the student wishes to matriculate in the Graduate School, although late applications may be considered at the discretion of the Graduate School.
 Detailed instructions on admissions should be obtained from the Graduate School Office of Admissions.
-Students should also consult the director of graduate studies in the relevant department.
-The Graduate School bulletin is available in the registrar’s office of the Law School.
+Students should also consult the director of graduate studies in the relevant department and the Graduate School bulletin.

 Master of Environmental Management

-Yale Law School and the Yale School of Forestry and Environmental Studies offer students the opportunity to jointly pursue a JD at Yale Law School and a master degree in environmental management (MEM) at the School of Forestry.
+Yale Law School and the Yale School of the Environment offer students the opportunity to jointly pursue a J.D. at Yale Law School and a master's degree in environmental management (M.E.M) at the Yale School of the Environment.
 Undertaken separately these two degrees would take five years to complete.
 Together students can earn both degrees in four years.

 Master of Business Administration